 Following a brief training period in light infantry tactics, the 47th Pennsylvanians headed for Washington, D.C.
 Stationed about two miles from the White House, they made their new home at “Camp Kalorama” on the Kalorama Heights near Georgetown beginning 21 September.
-Henry D. Wharton, a Musician with the regiment’s C Company, penned the following update for the Sunbury American newspaper on 22 September:
+Henry D. Wharton, a Musician with the regiment’s C Company who would become a frequently chronicler of the regiment’s activities throughout the war, penned the following update for the Sunbury American newspaper on 22 September:

 After a tedious ride we have, at last, safely arrived at the City of ‘magnificent distances.’
 We left Harrisburg on Friday last at 1 o’clock A.M. and reached this camp yesterday (Saturday) at 4 P.M., as tired and worn out a sett [sic] of mortals as can possibly exist.
 On arriving at Washington we were marched to the ‘Soldiers Retreat,’ a building purposely erected for the benefit of the soldier, where every comfort is extended to him and the wants of the ‘inner man’ supplied.

 After partaking of refreshments we were ordered into line and marched, about three miles, to this camp.
 So tired were the men, that on marching out, some gave out, and had to leave the ranks, but J. Boulton Young, our ‘little Zouave,’ stood it bravely, and acted like a veteran.
 So small a drummer is scarcely seen in the army, and on the march through Washington he was twice the recipient of three cheers.